vespa-engine/documentation/en/nearest-neighbor-search-guide.md

 </pre>
 </div>

-This query example restricts the earch to tracks by `Bonnie Tyler` with `popularity > 20`.
+This query example restricts the search to tracks by `Bonnie Tyler` with `popularity > 20`.

 ### Strict filters and distant neighbors
 When combining nearest neighbor search with strict filters which matches less than 5 percentage of the total number of documents,